 Accurate and rapid detection of tuberculosis (TB) and drug resistance are critical for improving patient care and decreasing the spread of TB.
 Xpert® MTB/RIF assay (Xpert) is a rapid, automated test that can detect both TB and rifampicin resistance, within two hours after starting the test, with minimal hands-on technical time, but is more expensive than conventional sputum microscopy.
 This review assessed the diagnostic accuracy of Xpert for pulmonary TB (TB detection), both where Xpert was used as an initial test replacing microscopy, and where Xpert was used as an add-on test following a negative smear microscopy result.
 It also assessed the diagnostic accuracy of Xpert for rifampicin resistance detection where Xpert was used as the initial test, replacing conventional culture-based drug susceptibility testing.
 The assessment was made in the adult population suspected of having pulmonary TB or multidrug-resistant TB (MDR-TB), with or without HIV infection.
 Most studies were performed in high TB burden countries.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Conflict, Displaced population, Epidemic, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Population displacement, Prisioners, Respiratory infections, Vaccine-preventable infections, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Conflict, Displaced population, Epidemic/Endemic, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Population displacement, Prisoners/Detainees, Respiratory conditions, Vaccine-preventable infections, Zoonotic and other pathogens